How we understand sustainability

 Sustainability is now often used as a buzzword, but what does it actually mean?
 We are working hard on how we can develop a process that benefits not only us but all stakeholders and the environment.
 Since 2017, every single piece has been produced under fair conditions.
 But we are not done yet, on the contrary, this is just the beginning.
 In 2019 we saved the following resources:

 We are committed to the sustainable development and trying to stand together with international goals.
-UN Sustainable Development Goals are the blueprint to achieve a better and more sustainable future for all.
-They address the global challenges we face, including those related to poverty, inequality, climate, environmental degradation, prosperity, and peace and justice.
-We believe that our business model contributes them: info from Google doc file.
+UN Sustainable Development Goals lead the way to achieve a better and more sustainable future for all.
+They focus on the global challenges that impact everyone, including those related to poverty, inequality, climate, environmental degradation, prosperity, peace and justice.
+We believe that our business model contributes to achieving them.

 End poverty in all of its forms everywhere:

 More than 700 million people, or 10% of the world population, still live in extreme poverty, surviving on less than US$1.90 a day.

 As of 2018, 55% of the world’s population have no access to social protection.